 - Have other family members help out so you get a break when needed

 - Understand your kids are adjusting too.
-Talk about the pros and cons of having their grandparents there.
-Ask them to take responsibility for chores
+Please talk about the pros and cons of having their grandparents there.
+Ask them to take responsibility for chores.

 Balancing the Needs of Your Children

-Whether they tell you or not, having your parent(s) in the house may be upsetting them more than you think.
+Whether they tell you or not, having your parent(s) in the house may upset them more than you think.
 Teenagers often need more attention and feel they’re getting less.
 To help achieve some balance:

 - Tell them what changes to expect and fully answer any questions they have